archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 > <div class="row d_shortcuts text-center"> $\Rightarrow$ with the meaning <i>imply (if .. then ..) </i>. [$\Leftarrow$ for different direction]<br> $ False \Rightarrow True = True $<sup>{4}</sup><br>
 $\Leftrightarrow$ with the meaning <i>if and only if (two-way implication)</i>.<br>$ False \Leftrightarrow True = False $ </div>
 >
-> They are ommited because statements that use these symbols can be rewritten using the basic Boolean operations: $\lor$, $\land$, and $\neg$.
+> They are omitted because statements that use these symbols can be rewritten using the basic Boolean operations: $\lor$, $\land$, and $\neg$.
 >
 > $$ a \Rightarrow b \text{ can be rewritten as } \neg a \lor b  \\ \text{without changing its satisfiability}$$
 >
 > Since our main concern is satisfiability here, we'd like to be minimalist, and exclude symbols from our alphabet that are not necessary.
 >
 >p.s.
-In model theory, we can view the assignement of booleans values to the variables in a statement as **an interpretation** of the statement, and we write
+In model theory, we can view the assignment of booleans values to the variables in a statement as **an interpretation** of the statement, and we write
 >
 >$$I \models F$$
 >